bmclean/javascript-unit-test-eval/README.md

     notStrictEqual(actual, expected)
     raises(block)

-QUnit can handle synchronous callbacks by defining the number of assertions a test contains:
+QUnit can handle asynchronous callbacks by using asyncTest and defining the number of assertions a test contains:

-    test( "JavaScript addition operator", 1, function() {

-It can also handle asynchronous callbacks:

     asyncTest( "JavaScript addition operator", 1, function() {